pudly/schmopera-hugo/content/articles/joynt-angelic-in-canadian-debut-as-gilda-in-edmonton-opera-s-rigoletto.md

 +++
 Not all "first times" can be memorable.

-For [Edmonton Opera](/scene/companies/edmonton-opera/) audiences, however, the debut of [Sharleen Joynt](/scene/people/sharleen-joynt/) as a mainstage coloratura soprano will be one to remember for a long time.
+For [Edmonton Opera](/scene/companies/edmonton-opera/) audiences, however, the performance of [Sharleen Joynt](/scene/people/sharleen-joynt/) as a mainstage coloratura soprano will be one to remember for a long time.
 As Gilda in Edmonton Opera's production of Verdi's _Rigoletto_, Joynt shimmers with an angelic quality that is simply heavenly.
-Navigating Verdi's writing with ease, Joynt simply captivated in her Canadian operatic debut, portraying Gilda with purity and innocence.
+Navigating Verdi's writing with ease, Joynt simply captivated the audience, portraying Gilda with purity and innocence.
 Her performance of the aria "Caro nome" was particularly exquisite; her expressiveness made Gilda a shining light amid the darker themes of lust, betrayal, and vengeance.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1571583376/media/2019/10/EORigoletto3_czy5s3.jpg){{% /md %}}